jamagiwa/L-Trail/README.md

 * **Splicing-Independent**: Because it relies entirely on the geometric asymmetry of the data (the "comet tail" effect) rather than mRNA splicing kinetics, L-Trail can be applied directly to standard, static gene expression matrices without the need for unspliced reads.
 * **Robustness against Noise**: Single-cell data is inherently sparse and noisy.
 Instead of conventional central moments (e.g., Pearson's skewness) which are susceptible to outliers, L-Trail utilizes L-moments—linear combinations of order statistics.
 This provides a robust estimation of directional biases, mitigating the impact of technical noise.

+## Scope and Limitations
+When applying L-Trail, consider the following algorithmic and structural constraints:

+* **Sample Size Dependency**: L-moment estimation relies on sample statistics; therefore, larger cluster sizes yield more stable vectors.
+While a minimum of 30 cells is often used as a practical threshold, there is no strict mathematical minimum.
+Small clusters may produce unreliable directional vectors.
+* **Clustering Resolution**: The algorithm evaluates the geometric shape of an entire cell cluster.
+Over-clustering or the use of algorithms that impose artificial boundaries can fragment the continuous "comet tail" distribution, altering the structural asymmetry and degrading estimation accuracy.
+* **Linear Space Requirement**: Because L-Trail computes directional vectors using linear combinations of moments, calculations must be performed within a linear high-dimensional space (default: top 30 principal components).
+Computing vectors directly within non-linear embeddings (e.g., UMAP or t-SNE) introduces spatial distortions and is mathematically invalid.
+* **Continuous Manifold Assumption**: The geometric inference assumes the presence of an underlying continuous data manifold.
+The algorithm estimates macroscopic trends within connected, progressing populations and cannot infer developmental trajectories across discrete or disconnected cell states.

 ## Installation

 Currently, L-Trail can be installed by cloning this repository.